sunrivse/sunrivse/README.md

 ________________

-My favorite sonic character is Tails because I like him since I was a kid ( keep in mind it's not a crush !!! ) since I'm turning 18 this year i still love tails!!
+My favorite sonic character is Tails because I like him since I was a kid and I kin him !!!( keep in mind it's not a crush !!! ) since I'm turning 18 this year i still love tails!!
+I'm also in phighting fandom !!
+I kin boombox!! he so silly

 ❢◥ ▬▬▬ ◆ ▬▬▬ ◤❢